 Cheryl Murphy, Mercy Home’s Chief Financial Officer and Vice President of Finance, Human Resources, and Facilities, was one of 22 winners among 700 nominated for CFO of the Year by the Chicago chapter of Financial Executives International (FEI).

-Murphy was recently honored at a dinner at the Chicago Marriott, attended by 800 professionals and emceed by ABC7 Chicago anchor and reporter Ravi Baichwal.
+Murphy was honored at a dinner at the Chicago Marriott, attended by 800 professionals and emceed by ABC7 Chicago anchor and reporter Ravi Baichwal.
 The event recognized 22 senior financial leaders for their accomplishments and contributions to the business community of Chicago.

 Murphy was accompanied by her family; Fr.
 Scott Donahue, President & CEO of Mercy Home; and Minerva Barragan, Mercy Home’s Manager of Property and Reception.